 “I am going to focus on my journey, so you don’t have to interrupt me for a pose.
 Simply follow my steps and capture what feels good to you,” she gave me a brief after a moment of warm introduction.
 We started the day trip from a hotel in Ubud early in the morning, heading down to Tegenungan Waterfall as the first destination.

-From Tegenungan Waterfall to Tirta Empul to Goa Gajah (Elephant Cave), to Lotus Temple, and finally on the rooftop of the hotel, the experience left with me a great feeling that is still fresh in my memory until today.
-During that time, it was an experience of freedom to shoot without any external pressure and some sort of expectations; I was free to express my view on what she was experiencing and tried to save those moments, feelings and emotions onto pieces of images.
-Now, it is more than that.
+From Tegenungan Waterfall to Tirta Empul to Goa Gajah (Elephant Cave), to Lotus Temple, and finally on the rooftop of the hotel, the experience left with me a great feeling.
+It was an experience of freedom to shoot without any external pressure and some sort of expectations; I was free to express my view on what she was experiencing and tried to save those moments, feelings and emotions onto series of images.

 On a lazy afternoon, I spent the day watching some movies on my personal collection.
 One scene of The Lake House made me hit the pause button and relived Sinta’s journey. “…On your day off, get as far away from this place as you can.
 Go someplace where you feel most like yourself,” a senior doctor gave advice to Kate Foster (Sandra Bullock).
 I wondered what Sinta felt and experienced on that day: if she made it or she found what she was looking for.